 We followed the highway, paralleling the famous Route 66, as it bisected the barren heart of Arizona; a seemingly endless expanse of flat, dry desert.
 It stretched on for hours, the only signs of life were the occasional cars that passed by or the sparse gas stations that popped up along the way.

 Five hours in, we hit the New Mexico State line and the topography began to tansform before us– hills formed beneath us; trees and valleys dotted the horizon; and the earth, once a partched pale gray, was now glowing with an iron-rich red hue.
-The hills soon turned into mountains as we passed through Albuquerque and began to climb the tail of the southern Rockies.
+The hills soon turned into mountains as we passed through A

 Santa Fe itself sits atop a 7,200ft plateau but also makes up the basin of three large forested mountain ranges.
 A bustling metropolis of 75,000, it still manages to retain its wild west meets nomadic Indian outpost feel with strict adobe color and architecture building codes throughout the county and the over-abundance of Indian jewelry, clothing, and trinket shops throughout the city proper.